MicrosoftDocs/playfab-docs/playfab-docs/personas/bi.md

 While PlayFab provides some awesome tools for getting to know your players, sometimes you may need a bit more customization.
 PlayFab has a number of ways to reach your data outside of our Game Manager tool set.
 For this we offer several ways to export data into various systems.
 Here are a few great ways to access your data:

-- [S3 Event Archiving](https://review.docs.microsoft.com/en-us/gaming/playfab/features/analytics/metrics/s3-event-archiving) – PlayFab allows you to archive the entire event flow by using an Amazon S3 Bucket.
+- [S3 Event Archiving](../features/analytics/metrics/s3-event-archiving.md) – PlayFab allows you to archive the entire event flow by using an Amazon S3 Bucket.
 This guide shows step-by-step how to configure event archiving from scratch.
-- Snowflake – See entire event flow in Showflake, for deep analytics query power.
+- Snowflake – See the entire event flow in Showflake, for deep analytics query power.
-- [Webhooks](https://review.docs.microsoft.com/en-us/gaming/playfab/features/analytics/metrics/webhooks) - In complex systems you may want to provide additional event handling on your custom server.
+- [Webhooks](../features/analytics/metrics/webhooks.md) - In complex systems you may want to provide additional event handling on your custom server.
 PlayFab offers Webhooks to achieve this.
 Whenever a new event is detected, it can be forwarded to your server by making a POST request to your custom web endpoint, and the event data is passed as the JSON body of the request.
 - PlayFab Data warehouse (preview) - The PlayFab Data Warehouse  is a premium PlayFab offering that provides a central repository for your data, whether it's generated from our services or imported from an external source.